Last updated on November 22nd, 2021 at 12:40 am

 by Jane Lake

-We also found that while top quality ingredients cost us a little more, the improvement in taste and texture was worthwhile.
+We also found that top quality ingredients cost a bit more but the improvement in taste and texture was worthwhile.
 There’s a link provided if you can’t find cheese powder locally but try the bulk food aisle at your grocery store as well.

-Garnish this soup with grated cheddar cheese and/or chopped chives and serve hot with fresh bread, crackers or croutons.
+Garnish this soup with grated cheddar or parmesan cheese and/or chopped chives and serve hot with fresh bread, crackers or croutons.

 If you wish, you may use our free printable Cheese Soup Label (also shown below) to decorate your jar and provide preparation and serving instructions.